Tips to Get Your RFP Layout Exactly Right

 The goal for a perfect RFP layout is to make it as easy as possible for your evaluator.
 Include each item in the proper order so an evaluator can quickly identify the area of your proposal for which they’re searching.
 You want the evaluator to spend their time learning about your strengths rather than searching with frustration around your bid for the details they need.

-Incorporate thoughtful visual elements to take RFP layout to the next level.
+Incorporate thoughtful visual elements to take your RFP layout to the next level.

 Take advantage of visually engaging charts, graphs and images to help make your point with greater emphasis.
-This will allow you to convey large amounts of information quickly, in a manner that’s easily digestible by your bid’s target recipient.
+This will allow you to convey large amounts of information quickly, in an RFP format that’s easily digestible by your bid’s target recipient.
 Evaluators also value creativity.
 It demonstrates a solid technical competency among your organization, while saving them time and effort.

 Another way to ensure your creative design adds to, rather than detracts from, your bid is to maintain visual consistency throughout your proposal layout.
 Pay special attention and ensure that colors, fonts, spacing, page breaks and other formatting choices are uniform throughout your RFP.
 This will increase the readability and flow of your document, and satisfy people’s natural preference for recognizable patterns.